RazmikGevorgyan/SocIalNetwork-asp.Net-MVC/README.md

 Basic feature for Admin \

-Able to see the listing of members and can manage. \
+1. Able to see the listing of members and can manage.
-Able to manage the groups, events etc. \
-Able to get feedback’s of users. \
+2. Able to get feedback’s of users.
-Able to make any photo or post as spam or can remove it. \
+3. Able to make any photo or post as spam or can remove it.
 ![Webp net-gifmaker (1)](https://user-images.githubusercontent.com/48706091/55281654-e53d4e00-5350-11e9-8cbc-351b95882381.gif)